 How It Works

-With the GF3500 seismoelectric technology, we collect electric signals generated by the passage of seismic compression waves, which are sent through the ground.
+With our computerized Seismo-Electric - AKA Electro-Seismic - instruments, we collect electric signals generated by the passage of seismic compression waves, which are sent through the ground.
 These waves are transmitted using either a hammer/plate for depths up to 300 feet, or the "buffalo" black powder charge for depths to 1,600 feet.
 The seismic wave then moves the water in saturated sand, gravel, and rocks slightly.
 The water is displaced, causing a small but measurable electric signal, which returns to the surface and is recorded by our highly sensitive equipment.

 Understanding the Data